 - use steroids on the skin to control flares

 Your doctor may also suggest another biopsy or more testing.
-This can help them find more symptoms if they think that your spongiotic dermatitis indicates a more serious condition, such as cancer.
+This can help them get more information if they think that your spongiotic dermatitis indicates a more serious condition, such as cancer.

 The risk factors for spongiotic dermatitis are similar to those of other related conditions.
 These factors include:

-- pre-existing conditions such as Parkinson’s disease, HIV, and heart conditions
+- preexisting conditions, like Parkinson’s disease, HIV, and heart conditions

 - allergies, especially allergic conditions that run in the family, such as hay fever